The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

 \subsection{Twistor deformations of pairs}

 Let $X$ be an irreducible holomorphic-symplectic manifold, $\omega$ a K\"{a}hler class of $X$, and $\X\rightarrow \PP^1_\omega$ the associated twistor deformation \cite{HKLR,huybrects-basic-results}.
 Recall that associated to $\omega$ and the complex structure $I$ is a Ricci-flat hermitian metric $g$, by the Calabi-Yau theorem \cite{beauville-varieties-with-zero-c-1}.
 Furthermore, any two among $I$, $\omega$, and $g$, determine the third.
 The twistor deformation $\X\rightarrow \PP^1_\omega$ comes with a canonical differentiable trivialization $\X\cong X\times \PP^1_\omega$.
-The hermitian metric on $X$ is constant with respect to this trivialization, but the complex structure $I_t$ and the associated K\"{a}hler form $\omega_t$ vary as we vary $t\in \PP^1_\omega$.
+Let $\psi:\X\rightarrow X$ be the first projection.
+The Riemannian metric on $X$ is constant with respect to this trivialization, but the complex structure $I_t$ and the associated K\"{a}hler form $\omega_t$ vary as we vary $t\in \PP^1_\omega$.
 We denote by $X_t$ the differentiable manifold $X$ endowed with the complex structure $I_t$.
 We denote by $0\in \PP^1_\omega$ the point corresponding to the complex structure $I$ on $X$.